 Ch Bredwardine Brongest , B- Bronwaen & their younger brother ch Bredwardine Bedwyr (all owned by their breeders) were out of Bredwardine Bertvedv , litter sis of ch Bredwardine Bwlchygroes & B- Brynawdon .
 Brongest & Bedwyr got each not less than eleven cc’s whereas sis B- Bronwaen was not campaigned but produced ch Bredwardine Boyfafawr owned by Mr R H Nixon .
 The large brindle ch Bredwardine Bedwyr gave no offspring but his older brother Brongest sired a record number of litters , ie 34 ; Brongest may not have been a very large Mastiff but he really was 3D well knit together , iow compactly set up without any substantial levels of loseness , and one of the best , if not the best mover of his era .

-Ch Bulliff Nutmeg Nestor ‘ maternal granddam Famrise Fascination was out of Capper Be Lucky’ Bulliff Imaquanato sired by ch Balclutha Minerva’ brother B- Intrepid ; Fascination mated to Bulliff Razzermataz produced Bulliff Tazion , dam to Nestor owned by Frideswide breeder Dr Sheila Monostori .
+Ch Bulliff Nutmeg Nestor ‘ maternal granddam Famrise Fascination was out of Capper Be Lucky’ Bulliff Imaquanato sired by ch Balclutha Minerva’ brother B- Intrepid ; Fascination mated to Bulliff Razzermataz produced Bulliff Tazion , dam of Nestor owned by Frideswide breeder Dr Sheila Monostori .
 At only 9m of age Nestor got a reserve cc from Buckhall breeder Mrs Mary Reardon (cc for ch Prixcan Drusus) , at the next show he already got his 1st cc under the world-wide known Mr Joe Braddon (reserve ch Prixcan Drusus) and he was made up by winning cc’s under Dr JMC Clark MBE (reserve ch Bredwardine Bedwyr) & Mrs Mary Reardon (reserve Dom Perignon’ grandson ch Glynpedr Napoleon) .
 Here below Nestor’ head study presenting angular suareness incl a strong blunt (although a bit 'upfaced') muzzle and a pic taken at Towcester Aug ’96 when worthy veteran Nestor was almost 8 1/2 years old .

-Ch Apollon Nomhle Sindiswa , another early maturer , was the only Lion’ ch offspring bred from a champion brood , ie Warrior’ sis ch Bulliff Walkeska .
+Ch Apollon Nomhle Sindiswa - see below at left - , another early maturer , was the only Lion’ ch offspring bred from a champion brood , ie Warrior’ sis ch Bulliff Walkeska .
 Sindiswa got cc’s from Mrs EJ Baxter of Farnaby-Lesdon (reserve - Glynpedr Prairie Oyster) , Dr Sheila Monostori (reserve - ch Farnaby Fraze & Fable) , Mr Douglas Oliff (reserve - ch Prixcan Poseuse) & Mr Richard Cogan (reserve – Prixcan Braykinin Marcasite) .
-Sindiswa’ sis A- Bonisa , owned by Saintmichal breeders Mr/Mrs Richmiller , got four reserve cc’s and became maternal granddam to ch Dawn Roseanne b June ’95 .
+Sindiswa’ sis A- Bonisa , owned by Saintmichal breeders Mr/Mrs Richmiller , got four reserve cc’s and became maternal granddam of ch Dawn Roseanne b June ’95 .
 Roseanne' maternal uncle Miss Susan L Wilson' Wheeler Dealer (by Brongest) got BOB at the OEMC Ch show '92 under Bredwardine breeder Mr Richard Thomas (reserve for ch Delbeech Zorab owned by the Hicks family) .

-Another Lion litter of great interest was the one out of ch Cedwalla Sweet Ellenor’ sis C- English Rose which contained ch Chevelu Blodeuwedd (18cc’s) & C- Barrg , the latter only rarely shown but still recipient of a reserve ticket under Mr Chris Say (cc for ch Bredwardine Brongest) ; Blodeuwedd , mated to ch Bredwardine Brongest , produced ch Bredwardine Bwchllan & ch Bredwardine Bryntowydd whereas mated to her son Bwchllan she gave ch Bredwardine Brenhines .
+Another Lion litter of great interest was the one out of ch Cedwalla Sweet Ellenor’ sis C- English Rose which contained ch Chevelu Blodeuwedd - see below at left - (18cc’s) & C- Barrg , the latter only rarely shown but still recipient of a reserve ticket under Mr Chris Say (cc for ch Bredwardine Brongest) ; Blodeuwedd , mated to ch Bredwardine Brongest , produced ch Bredwardine Bwchllan & ch Bredwardine Bryntowydd whereas mated to her son Bwchllan she gave ch Bredwardine Brenhines .
 Barrg sired eight Bredwardine litters , a/o one out of Brongest’ sis B- Bronwaen which contained ch Bredwardine Boysfafawr .

 A last Lion litter including a champion , (Merrowlea) Brigadier , was bred by Mssrs AWS Hutchings & Norman Blagrave , out of Merrowlea Tinabella , the latter having as grandparents Huegeness Apollo , Marsden Gipsy Mott , Bolaine Boom & Coopell Kate .
-Brigadier , owned by Dawnstar breeder Mrs DJ Mantle , sired nine litters and became paternal grandsire to the Kumormai champions Pride ‘N Prejudice & Miss Eliza Bennett .
+Brigadier , owned by Dawnstar breeder Mrs DJ Mantle , sired nine litters and became paternal grandsire of the Kumormai champions Pride ‘N Prejudice & Miss Eliza Bennett .
 Note -The Merrowlea kennels were also famous for their Great Danes & French Bulldogs ; the Frenchie ch Merrowlea The Enchantress was the breed’ cc record holder collecting 37 cc’s ; Mr Andrew William Seymour Hutchings , 1907 - ’96 , was an officer of the National Foundation for Educational Research .

 Mr Graham Hicks mentioned in his OEMC Ch show ’90 report the following about ch (Merrowlea) Brigadier 1st Limit – Large dark brindle , superb condition .
 Dominated the class with his substance , deep body , his breadth of skull , although his muzzle was longer than some .
 Despite his heavy build he moved freely , is wide although not wedge shaped .
 My biggest criticism is that he is much too advanced for his age (twenty months) , which is neither desirable or typical .
 He looks like a 4 years old !’